How to Manage Passive Aggressive Employees with Team Building

 Build Trust

 Leaders need to establish the trust of their team.
-That trust has to be earned all the time, in different scenarios.
-They need trust that they are going to hold everyone on the team accountable to the same criteria.
-That they will provide honest feedback, and not let poor performance just slide.
+Trust must be continuously earned in various scenarios by holding everyone accountable to the same criteria, providing honest feedback, and not allowing poor performance to slide.

 Team building improves communication and team cohesiveness by taking the team out of the office to solve a fun challenge.
 Earning trust and establishing a dialogue in another environment carries over into the workplace.